ha0z1/idmp/README.md

 }
 ```

-Then use swr to synchronously call these two "no-dependent" fetchers in Hooks:
+Then use SWR to synchronously call these two "no-dependent" fetchers in Hooks:

 ```typescript
 ...